-Power of attorney for personal care — This document appoints someone to make personal care decisions on behalf of an incapacitated person concerning such issues as consent to treatment, nutrition, shelter and clothing.
+Power of attorney for personal care — This document appoints someone to make personal care decisions on behalf of an incapacitated person concerning such issues as consent to treatment, nutrition, shelter, and clothing.

-Occasionally, disputes can arise over the validity of a power of attorney or over the administration by an attorney of an incapable person’s estate.
+Occasionally, disputes can arise over the validity of a power of attorney or the administration by an attorney of an incapable person’s estate.
 Sweatman Law Firm has extensive experience in these types of estate litigation matters, and we can represent you.

 Contact Our Estate Planning Lawyers At Our Oakville, Milton or Georgetown Office